-- a) What are the values for the surface potential and the voltage drop across the oxide for the various gate voltages? - b) Estimate the surface concentrations of majority and minority carriers for the different voltage conditions.
+- a) Define a horizontal cross-section from source to drain.
+Plot the band structure and discuss what happens when a voltage is applied to the gate. - b) Define a vertical cross-section through the gate.
+Plot the band structure.
+Use "Edit" > "Split overlay" if it is hard to interpret the plots.
+What are the approximate values for the surface potential and the voltage drop across the oxide for the various gate voltages? - c) Estimate the surface concentrations of majority and minority carriers for the different voltage conditions.
 Is the law of mass action valid?
-Also, check the Fermi level energy (Electron or hole QFL in Silvaco) relative to the band edges - are these consistent with a non-degenerate semiconductor (which is a prerequisite for the law of mass action to be valid)?
+Also, check the Fermi level energy relative to the band edges are these consistent with a non-degenerate semiconductor (which is a prerequisite for the law of mass action to be valid)?